Browsed by

 Straight into the field

 I was born and brought up in an Iranian Bahá’i family.
 In 1962 when the call came to win the goals of the Ten-Year Plan, I responded.
-This pioneering was actualized with the assistance from Mr. Jamshed Fozdar, who was the Regional Spiritual Assembly (RSA) of South East Asia.
+This pioneering was actualized with the assistance from Mr. Jamshed Fozdar, who was on the Regional Spiritual Assembly (RSA) of South East Asia.
 Mr. Houshang Ma`ání, a pioneer from Iran to Indonesia had given the names of three of us schoolmates- Firaydun Mithaq, Hedi Ma`án’i and myself to the RSA as possible candidates to pioneer in South East Asia.
 Firaydun and Hedi left earlier, but my departure was delayed as my passport came in late.
 The instruction given to me was to arrive in Thailand at once.
 When I started packing, my classmates, neighbors and even some family friends pressed me to stay on and concentrate on my studies to construct a good future for myself, but I knew my future was pretty much safer in the hands of the Blessed Beauty.
 I had to decide between my future and the most pressing need of the Cause.
 The Ten-Year Crusade launched by the Guardian was entering its final phase and there was so much to be done, and no time was to be lost in this greatest global enterprise that would come only once in the life of this planet.
 The entire Bahá’i world geared into full swing to bring victories for the undying love they had for the Cause of Bahá’u’lláh, and the beloved Guardian.

 It was with all excitement that I left Iran by Pan American Airlines on the early morning of Wednesday 5 December 1962, my 20th birthday, for Southeast Asia.
 Upon arriving in Bangkok, I was received by Mrs. Shirin Fozdar, accompanied by Miss Banu Hassan, a pioneer from the USA and Miss Zeenat Yaganegi, another pioneer from India.
 Miss Banu was already on her way back to USA, after having served in Laos for seven years.
 After four days, I flew from Bangkok to Saigon, to meet with Mr. Jamshed Fozdar and his family.
 After a few days in Saigon I returned to Bangkok.
 That short trip to Saigon was for the purpose for evaluating where I would best fit for Bahá’i services, given the types of skills that I may or may not have had.
 My fate was not settled yet.